 Therefore, for effects to EFH under M-SFCMA, including the Pacific Groundfish FMP, all impacts from construction and operations of Alternative 1 would be temporary and minimal.
-The Park Service has requested concurrence from NMFS with its findings under M-SFCMA.
+The Park Service has completed consultationwith NMFS with its findings under M-SFCMA (NPS 2016; NOAA 2016).

 Eelgrass.
 Eelgrass does not occur in the footprint of Alternative 1, as shown on Figure 18.
-The Project would comply with the CEMP, including pre-construction surveys and mitigation for loss of eelgrass as described in mitigation measure Aquatic-MM-4, should any eelgrass be identified during the pre-construction survey.
-Therefore, with implementation of mitigation measure Aquatic-MM-4, construction of Alternative 1 would have no impacts to eelgrass compared to the No Action Alternative.
+The Project would comply with the CEMP, including pre-construction surveys and mitigation for loss of eelgrass as described in mitigation measure Aquatic-MM-5, should any eelgrass be identified during the pre-construction survey.
+Therefore, with implementation of mitigation measure Aquatic-MM-5, construction of Alternative 1 would have no impacts to eelgrass compared to the No Action Alternative.
 If eelgrass were to be found, residual impacts would be short-term, minor, and adverse with implementation of mitigation.